 Date

-Ways in Which Bob Jones Supported, Developed, or Rejected the Ideas of MLK and Washington
+Ways in Which Bob Jones Supported, Developed, or Rejected the Ideas of Martin Luther King and Washington

-Introduction

-Robert “Bob” Jones the main character in the novel written by Chester Hime published in 1945 titled “If He Hollers Let Him Go” through his words or actions in several ways he either support or rejects ideas of two supplementary historical readings namely “A Speech Before the NNBL” by Booker T. Washington, and “Nonviolence and Racial Justice” by King, Martin Luther(MLK).
-The novel describes the harsh truth of black life and the effects associated with the concept of racism where Bob Jones a black man lives every day in fear of being black in the white land.
-Effects of racism plagued him on the way he behaves, thinks, and feels especially at the end of the novel where he was accused of a serious crime that he did not commit.
-Booker T. Washington was Africa-American who was selected to be the spokesperson during a white predominantly white audience in Atlanta on September 18, 1895, in his speech he addressed the issue of racism where he suggested that African-Americans should not focus on political and social equality, rather they should work hard, earn respect, and acquire vocational training to play role in the economic development as it was the way for them to gain respect from the white society and be granted rights in full citizenship.
-On the other hand, MLK reading summarizes the nonviolence methods that are in a better position to solve the issue of racism rather than using violent methods, in his speech he said, “Nonviolence is a powerful and just weapon, which cuts without wounding and ennobles the man who wields it.
-It is a sword that heals” (MLK 1).
-In several circumstances, Bob Jones's actions supported the two reading.
-Examples of these situations are; as stated by MLK, courts tend to rule in favor of the white society, Court ruled in favor of the white while knowing Bob Jones was innocent.
-Also, a lot of white people worked together to bring Bob down which can be linked with Washington's speech where stated racism can cause a lot of hands to pull against you.
-Contrary, Bob's action differed from MLK's idea on solving the racism dispute by winning friendship and understanding from the opponent.
+Robert “Bob” Jones, the main character in the novel written by Chester Hime published in 1945 titled “If He Hollers Let Him Go”, through his words or actions either supports or rejects ideas of two supplementary historical readings namely “A Speech Before the NNBL” by Booker T. Washington, and “Nonviolence and Racial Justice” by Martin Luther King (MLK).
+The novel describes the harsh truth of black life and the effects associated with the concept of racism where Bob Jones, a black man, lives every day in fear of being black in the white land.
+Effects of racism plague him on the way he behaves, thinks, and feels especially at the end of the novel where he is accused of a serious crime that he did not commit.
+Booker T. Washington was Africa-American who was selected to be the spokesperson during a white predominantly white audience in Atlanta on September 18, 1895.
+In his speech, he addressed the issue of racism where he suggested that African-Americans should not focus on political and social equality, but rather they should work hard, earn respect, and acquire vocational training to play a central role in the economic development as it was the way for them to gain respect from the white society and be granted rights in full citizenship.
+On the other hand, MLK’s reading summarizes that nonviolence methods are in a better position to solve the issue of racism rather than using violent methods.
+One of his famous quotes is that “Nonviolence is a powerful and just weapon, which cuts without wounding and ennobles the man who wields it.
+It is a sword that heals.”.
+In several circumstances, Bob Jones's actions supported the two readings.
+For example, as stated by MLK, courts tend to rule in favor of the white society and in this case the court ruled in favor of the white even though Bob Jones was innocent.
+Also, a lot of white people worked together to bring Bob down, which can be linked with Washington's speech where he stated that racism can cause a lot of hands to pull against you.
+On the contrary, Bob's action differed from MLK's idea on solving the racism dispute by winning the friendship and understanding from the opponent.
 This paper analyzes ways in which Bob Jone's words or actions either supported or rejected the two supplementary historical readings.